FAQ

 }

-DapViewWatch
+Why is DapViewWatch

-isn’t adding the whole variable
+not adding the whole variable?

 In normal mode, :DapViewWatch